sensordeck/atlas-docs/docs/sensor-synchronization.md

 Atlas introduces a deterministic timing boundary:

 - sensors operate in their native timing domain
 - Atlas captures precise timing events in hardware
 - timing relationships are preserved and made observable

-This ensures that all downstream data can be aligned to a common reference.
+This ensures that downstream data can be aligned to a common reference.

 ---

 ## Mechanics of Synchronization

-DSIL performs timestamp correction in software using hardware timing events captured by Atlas.
+The DSIL SDK performs timestamp correction in software using hardware timing events captured by Atlas.

 It applies a dynamic offset that maps:

 - raw sensor arrival time
 → to
 - Atlas hardware-captured synchronization event

----

-## Design Principle: Non-Intrusive Synchronization
+This is a **system-level timing correction model**, not a device-level clock rewrite.

 Atlas does not modify sensor firmware or internal clocks.

 This ensures compatibility with:

 - standard UVC cameras
 - serial sensors
 - LiDAR drivers
 - existing ROS2 drivers

 Atlas operates alongside existing drivers rather than replacing them.

 ---

-## What This Enables

-With deterministic timestamp alignment:

-- multi-sensor fusion becomes reliable
-- timing jitter becomes measurable and correctable
-- system behavior becomes observable
-- debugging synchronization issues becomes tractable

-Atlas converts timing from a hidden problem into a **visible system property**.

----

-# Timing Interfaces
+## Timing Interfaces

 Atlas provides dedicated hardware interfaces for synchronization.